 The bibliography, then.

 The first book I ever wrote:

-My official biography of Billy Bragg, first published in 1998, has been updated three times now, most recently in 2013. (“look inside” here)
+My official biography of Billy Bragg, first published in 1998, has been updated four times, most recently in May 2018. (“look inside” here)

 Also, here is a conversation between me and Billy, shot specifically for the 2013 edition in his Dorset conservatory:

 Where Did It All Go Right?: Growing Up Normal in the 70s (Ebury, 2003), ISBN 0-09-188667-8 (“look inside” here)

 Heaven Knows I’m Miserable Now: My Difficult Student 80s (Ebury, 2004), ISBN 0-09-189691-6 (“look inside” here)